getnamo/TensorFlow-Unreal/README.md

  7. Plugin is now ready to use.

 ## Note on Dependencies
-Depends on [UnrealEnginePython](https://github.com/getnamo/UnrealEnginePython) plugin fork and [SocketIO Client](https://github.com/getnamo/socketio-client-ue4) plugin.
-Both of these are included in every [release](https://github.com/getnamo/tensorflow-ue4/releases) so you don't need to manually include them.
+Depends on an [UnrealEnginePython](https://github.com/getnamo/UnrealEnginePython) plugin fork and the [SocketIO Client](https://github.com/getnamo/socketio-client-ue4) plugin.
+Both of these and an embedded python build are included in every [release](https://github.com/getnamo/tensorflow-ue4/releases) so you don't need to manually include anything, just drag and drop the *Plugins* folder into your project from any release.

+### Dependencies Purpose
+#### UnrealEnginePython
-The UnrealEnginePython plugin fork contains changes to enable multi-threading, python script plugin encapsulation and automatic dependency resolution via pip.
-Simply specifying tensorflow as _pythonModule_ dependency in https://github.com/getnamo/tensorflow-ue4/blob/master/Content/Scripts/upymodule.json makes the editor auto-resolve the dependency on first run.
+Based on the wonderful work by [20tab](https://github.com/20tab/UnrealEnginePython), the UnrealEnginePython plugin fork contains changes to enable multi-threading, python script plugin encapsulation and automatic dependency resolution via pip.
+Simply specifying tensorflow as a _pythonModule_ dependency in https://github.com/getnamo/tensorflow-ue4/blob/master/Content/Scripts/upymodule.json makes the editor auto-resolve the dependency on first run.
 The multi-threading support contains a callback system allowing long duration operations to happen on a background thread (e.g. training) and then receiving callbacks on your game-thread.
 This enables TensorFlow to work without noticeably impacting the game thread.

+#### SocketIO Client
-SocketIO Client is used for easy conversion between C++ and blueprint types (structs and variables) and JSON.
-Can also be used optionally to easily connect to a real-time web service via [socket.io](https://socket.io/).
+SocketIO Client is used for easy conversion between native engine types (BP or C++ structs and variables) and python objects via JSON.
+Can optionally be used to connect to a real-time web service via [socket.io](https://socket.io/).

 ## Examples